lbaile21/LastAliveTerminal/README.md

 2. One screen reader — NVDA, JAWS, VoiceOver, TalkBack, or Orca.
 3. An automated checker such as axe or Lighthouse for obvious regressions.
 4. Page zoom at 200% to confirm the layout reflows without loss of content.
+5. Forced-colors / high-contrast mode to confirm essential UI remains visible when user color overrides are active.

-Automated tools catch only a fraction of issues, so manual verification remains important.
+Automated tools catch only a fraction of issues (commonly cited estimates put it around 30–40%), so manual verification remains important.

 ### Tooling